 Get Pictures of Accident and Injuries

 Get photos of your car, any visible injuries that you have, and the scene of the accident.
 This is critical to establishing liability and the scope of your injuries.
 There are lots of studies that say there is no correlation between the severity of the property damage and the victim’s injuries.
-But, intuitively, these studies don’t make sense to any of us.
+But, intuitively, these studies make little sense to any of us.
 We all figure that the more serious the accident, the more likely there are to be serious injuries.
-Insurance companies definitely feel that way and offer more money in “good impact” cases.

-- What are whiplash cases worth?
+- What are neck and back injury strain cases worth?
 Get sample verdicts and settlements.

-- Herniated disc injury cases are at a higher level when it comes to settlement value
+- Herniated disc injury cases are at a higher level when it comes to the settlement value

 Figure Out the Statute of Limitations